Tyis201/Journal/README.md

 IDE:An integrated development environment is a software application that provides comprehensive facilities to computer programmers for software development.
 VS Code: streamlined code editor with support for development operations like debugging, task running, and version control.
 Abstraction: used to hide background details or any unnecessary implementation about the data so that users only see the required information.
+Operators: a character, or characters, that determine what action is to be performed or considered Logical Operators: a symbol or word used to connect two or more expressions Arithmetic Operators: perform addition, subtraction, multiplication, division, exponentiation, and modulus operations.